versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/DataProducer.md

 #### dataProducer.bufferedAmountLowThreshold
 {: #dataProducer-bufferedAmountLowThreshold .code}

-Threshold at which the bufferedAmount is considered to be low.
+Threshold at which the buffered amount of bytes is considered to be low.

 > `@type` Number